kekkokalko/Maximum-path-in-a-Graph/README.md

 # Maximum-path-in-an-graph
 Finding the longest path in an directed, weighted and acyclic graph.

-This is the first part of a project made up by 2 problem.
+This is the first part of a project made up by 2 problems.
 The other problem is "Sets implemented by Red-Black Tree".
+The subject is Algorithms and Data Structures.
 Trace of the problem:
 After the terrible earthquake of December 2019, following huge investments economic, the queen of the archipelago of Grapha-Nui has managed to restore the